Local Area History

 Boyes Hot Springs

-Boyes Hot Springs was named after British Captain Henry E. Boyes, who acquired the property in 1888.
+Boyes Hot Springs is between Glen Ellen and the City of Sonoma.
+It was named after British Captain Henry E. Boyes, who acquired the property in 1888.

 In 1895 Captain Boyes drilled a well and struck 112°F water at 70 feet.
-By 1900 he had built the Boyes Hot Springs Hotel on the site and "[s]oon, well-to-do San Franciscans were arriving by boat and train to 'take the waters' at the finest hot mineral water resort in California.
-In 1923, a disastrous fire destroyed the hotel and most of Boyes Hot Springs."2.
+By 1900 he had built the Boyes Hot Springs Hotel on the site and soon, well-to-do San Franciscans were arriving by boat and train to take the waters at the finest hot mineral water resort in California.
+In 1923, a disastrous fire destroyed the hotel and most of Boyes Hot Springs.
 Around 1900 Captain Boyes sold the resort and retired.

 In 1927, the current Sonoma Mission Inn rose from the ashes as an architecturally accurate replica of a California mission and San Franciscans who were "lovers of pleasure and seekers of health" flocked to the Inn.
 The local newspaper proclaimed "Sonoma Valley now has one of the finest hotels in all Northern California.
 With the convenience of auto ferries and modern highways superseding the trail over the hills and a luxurious hotel arising on the site of primitive mineral springs, all the world is destined to find its way to Boyes Hot Springs."

-During World War II in 1943, she turned control of the hotel over to the Navy who used it for "R & R" for sailors and marines for the next two years.
+During the Great Depression of 1929, the resort went into receivership and remained dark for four years.
+In 1933, Emily Long, a hotelier from Grass Valley, bought the inn and restored it to prosperity.
+In 1943, during World War II, she turned control of the hotel over to the Navy who used it as "R & R" for sailors and marines for the next two years.
 Permanent locals Sylvia Sebastiani and Mrs. Spreckles organized weekly dances at the inn for the troops.